BilyZ98/BilyZ98.github.io/index.md

 ## Zhutao Zhuang

 Hi, I am currently working as a software engineer at Microsoft at Suzhou.
-My research interest focus on machine learning for system, system for machine learning and cloud.
+My research interests focus on machine learning for system, system for machine learning and cloud.
 My current research work applies machine learning algorithm to storage engine to make better decisions.